railsbridge-boston/cookbook/how-to-set-up-registration.md

 1. This can be done well in advance; EventBrite keeps drafts private until you make them live.

-2. Ask an organizer for the Railsbridge Eventbrite account login information.
+2. Ask an organizer for the RailsBridge Eventbrite account login information.

 3. Copy the event page from the last workshop (http://help.eventbrite.com/customer/portal/articles/426069-copy-an-event-page)